Columbidae: Size

 Pigeons and doves exhibit considerable variation in size, ranging in length from 15 to 75 cm, and in weight from 30 g to above 2000 g.
 The largest extant species are the crowned pigeons of New Guinea, which are nearly turkey-sized, with lengths of 66–79 cm and weights ranging 1.8–4 kg.
 One of the largest arboreal species, the Marquesan imperial pigeon with a length of 55 cm, currently battles extinction.
 The extinct, flightless dodo is the largest columbid to have ever existed, with a height of about 62.6–75 cm, and a range of suggested weights from 10.2–27.8 kg, although the higher estimates are thought to be based on overweight birds.

-The least massive columbids belong to species in the genus Columbina; the common ground dove (Columbina passerina) and the plain-breasted ground dove (Columbina minuta) which are about the same size as a house sparrow, weighing a little above 22 g.
+The least massive columbids belong to species in the genus Columbina; the common ground dove (Columbina passerina) which is only slightly larger than a house sparrow, weighing as little as 22 g.
 The dwarf fruit dove, which may measure as little as 13 cm long, has a marginally smaller total length than any other species from this family.